ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/data-update-transactions/index.md

 The example below demonstrates Changed Path Selection.
 The example is best viewed with the dev console open so log messages can be observed.
 Note the following:

-- The 'Linux Distro' column is sorted with a custom comparator.
+- The 'Distro' column is sorted with a custom comparator.
 The comparator records how many times it is called.

 - The Value column is aggregated with a custom aggregator.
 The aggregator records how many times it is called.